kevdsteele/constructor-word-guess/readme.md

 ### This is an application that demonstrates how to use Javascript Construtors.
 It consist of three files:

 > index.js is the main file that consists of the primary game functions
+> index.js requires the words.js file

+> words.js contains a Constructor that is responible for holding an array of letter objects.
+It also contains three functions.
+It requires the letter.js file

+* A functions that calls upon the letter.js Contructor to create the letter object

+* A Function to update the word with either a guessed letter or a placeholder

+* a Function to process the guessed letter

+> letters.js contains a Constructor that creates each letter object

+* String value for each letter, space, hyphen or perion contained in the random superhero name

+* A boolean value to indicate if the letter has been guessed

+* A function that shows the character of the placeholder

+* A function that compares the guess each character and updates to true when guessed